skyepaphora/PhD_Proposal/ICASSP/README.md

 * Did this for each simulation, plotted average over all 100 smoothed spectrograms.
 * Also plotted results for a single simulation
 * Also plotted *un-smoothed* CBC results for comparison.
+* **Smoothed Result on average is not as good.
+BUT, seems to be much better for a single simulation.**

 #### Plotted results